disjoylab/Rich-Caption-Editor/README.md

 Note: Only a single cue from a specific cue group can be shown at once.
 E.g. you can have a "Music" and "Speech" cue overlap in time, but two "Music" cues cannot overlap in time.

 ### Element
 **Elements** are abstracted "tags" that can be placed on whole cues or specific words or characters.
-E.g. Using html syntax for demonstration, "I <mood=excited> really love you </mood>", `mood` would be the element
+E.g. Using html syntax for demonstration, "I <mood=excited> really love you < / mood>", `mood` would be the element

 ### Setting
 Settings define how the text or region should be displayed, such as alignment, size, color, and other visual properties.\